BiggestSmalles/Banking-Analysis/README.md

 - Geographical Distribution of Loans
 - Loan Purpose and Performance
 - Loan Term and Employee Length Analysis
-- To view the visualizations, open the Tableau workbook provided in this repository.
+- To view the visualizations, open the Tableau workbook provided in this repository or just click my Tableau Public link